Notsew/ruby_jwt/README.md

 	JWT.decode(token)

 Note this will not verify the token.
-This will return a DecodeResponse object, it consists of header, payload, and signature.
-The header and payload are hashses that use symbols.
+This will return a DecodeResponse object, it consists of header, payload, and signature

 	decoded = JWT.decode(token)
 	decoded.payload # displays the payload